herasrobert/herasrobert.github.io/Rules/Core_Rules.md

 # Playing the Game

+## Standard Play
+- The game is split into five rounds.
+- During the first round Player 1 will control each of their units and take a move and/or action.
+- Once Player 1 finishes controlling all their units, Player 2 will control their units.
+- Once Player 2 finishes controlling their units, the round is considered over and the next round starts.

 ## Movement
 - Each unit can move a number of tiles equal to its movement speed unless a tile says it’s impassible terrain.
 - A unit can choose not to move and stay within its tile unless the units profile says otherwise.